ysa257/ME369P-Group-11/README.md

    - if strangers:  \
       -- red LED on \
       -- send a photo of the stranger to houseowners' e-mail \
-else:                                                      #No face detected within 30 secs \
+No face detected within 30 secs \
+else: \
-   - camera stop running                                     #To save energy and increase running speed
+   - camera stop running
 ## 1. Test the camera whether it works
    $vcgencmd get_camera \
    #if supported = 1 detected = 1: camera connected successfully \